diary

 Outside, an edge parameter walkway leads to triangular pools mirroring the sky and the mountains in the distance, their still surfaces punctuated by the occasional ripple of desert wind.

-A contemplative pause at the triangular pool and 45 degree turn into shaded walkways marks the locale’s halfway point, completing in next week’s writing.
+A contemplative pause at the triangular pool and 45 degree turn into shaded walkways marks the locale’s 1/3 point, resuming in next week’s writing.
 A peacefully stepped oasis, it is.

 tragnark